The first steps in setting up the tracker

 – Total absolute return: sum of realized gains and unrealized gains

-– Total performance: calculated for entire portfolio using the money-weighted rate of return formula
+– Total performance: calculated for the entire portfolio using the money-weighted rate of return formula

-– Portfolio value: combined value of current holdings
+– Portfolio value: the combined value of current holdings

 – Available cash: sum of cash available over all accounts

-Your total net worth is tracker after the first day of setup and recorded twice per day.
+Your total net worth is tracked after the first day of setup and recorded twice per day.
 It is not possible to view further back than the first day of recording.